mbernste/mbernste.github.io/_posts/2022-03-04-gradient_boosting.md

 So how dow we compute gradients of $L$ in order to derive a gradient descent algorithm?

-The answer to this question requires a brief forray into functional analysis and the calculus of various.
-We will seek to derive a sort of generalization of gradient descent on spaces of functions that we will refer to as "functional gradient descent".
+The answer to this question requires a brief forray into functional analysis and the calculus of variations.
+We will seek to derive a sort of generalization of gradient descent on spaces of functions that is refered to as **functional gradient descent**.

+First, recall that [vectors spaces can be formed out of functions](https://mbernste.github.io/posts/vector_spaces/).
+This will be crucial for our derivation of functional gradient descent.
+Specifically, we will assume a space of functions $$\mathcal{M}$$ of which $\mathcal{H} \subset \mathcal{M}$.
+That is, the space of functions that we are searching over is a subspace of a broader set of functions $\mathcal{M}$.
+Let us further assume that $\mathcal{M}$ is smooth.
+What do we mean by smooth?
+Specifically,

 The gradient boosting algorithm
 -------------------------------